Pam St Clement: Other work

 In 2006, St Clement appeared as Aunt Sponge in The Queen's Handbag at the Children's Party at the Palace – an all-star event to celebrate the Queen's 80th birthday.
 She has also made personal appearances on various television programmes including Grumpy Old Women (2005–06) and the wildlife programme, Countryfile (2000).
 She was also the subject of an episode of This Is Your Life in 1995.
 On 6 March 2012, it was announced that St Clement had joined This Morning as the show's resident animal expert.
 She made her first appearance on 13 March and her last on 20 December 2012.

 In August 2016, it was announced that St Clement would guest appear in the feature-length special episode of Casualty, "Too Old for This Shift", which would air on 27 August 2016.
 St Clement would appear as "grumpy patient" Sally Hodge who "makes life hell" for charge nurse Charlie Fairhead (Derek Thompson) because she is "distrustful" of him.
 She reprised the role for one episode in February 2017 after her character was involved in an explosion, one in March 2017 when her character was involved in a traffic accident and one in December 2017 when it was revealed that Sally had been diagnosed with breast cancer.

 In November 2017, St Clement appeared on Gone to Pot: American Road Trip in which five celebrities (mainly older aged) go across California and Colorado to find out how cannabis can be used medicinally and how it would affect the UK if it was legalised.
+She revealed that she smokes cannabis every day for pain relief and has argued that it should be legalised.

 In April 2018 she appeared in an advert for Safeglaze UK, playing two different characters, a posh saleswoman and a Pat Butcher-type character in a leopard print coat, who approves of the saleswoman's mantra, BOGOF (Buy One, Get One Free).
-She revealed that she smokes cannabis every day for pain relief and has argued that it should be legalised.